isradeleon/ThermalPrinter/README.md

 # ThermalPrinter

-Android library for communicating with thermal printers via Bluetooth.
+Android library for communication with thermal printers via Bluetooth.
 This library is only compatible with [**androidx**](https://developer.android.com/jetpack/androidx/).

 ## Installation